Quasi-maximum Likelihood Inference for Linear Double Autoregressive Models: Conclusion

-This paper proposes two quasi-maximum likelihood estimators including the Gaussian quasi-maximum likelihood estimator (G-QMLE) and the exponential quasi-maximum likelihood estimator (E-QMLE) for linear double autoregressive (DAR) models, which are much more simple in computation than the doubly weighted quantile regression estimator (DWQRE) of \cite{Zhu2018_LDAR}.
-Under only fractional moment of the process $\{y_t\}$, the consistency and asymptotic normality of the G-QMLE and E-QMLE are established.
-We compare the proposed G-QMLE and E-QMLE with the DWQRE, and provide suggestions for practical application in choosing a suitable estimator.
-Moreover, we propose two Bayesian information criteria (BIC) for order selection, and construct two mixed portmanteau tests to check the adequacy of fitted models based on the two QMLEs.
-As with the two estimation methods, all asymptotic properties of BIC and tests are established without any moment condition on the observed process.
-Simulation studies and a real example confirm that the proposed robust inference tools are useful in practice.
+We have proposed two QMLEs, namely, the E-QMLE and the G-QMLE, for linear DAR models, which are simpler to compute than the DWQRE of \cite*{Zhu2018_LDAR}.
+Under only a finite fractional moment of the process $\{y_t\}$, we establish the consistency and asymptotic normality for both QMLEs.
+We compare the E-QMLE with the G-QMLE and DWQRE in terms of asymptotic efficiency, and provide practical suggestions on choosing a suitable estimator.
+Moreover, we propose two BICs for order selection and two mixed portmanteau tests to check the adequacy of the fitted models based on the two QMLEs, and obtain their asymptotic properties without any moment conditions on the observed process.
+A real-data example confirms the usefulness and superiority of the proposed robust inference tools in terms of data fitting and forecasting.

-The robust inference tools in this paper can be extended in two directions.
-First, the linear DAR model can be generalized to a vector form to jointly model multivariate time series.
-In the framework of a vector linear DAR model, it is interesting to investigate whether the good properties of robust inference tools can be preserved.
-Second, since financial time series are usually characterized by asymmetric effects, it is necessary to extend the linear DAR model to account for asymmetric phenomenons.
-Accordingly, the proposed robust inference tools can be adapted to such an extension.
+The robust inference tools presented here can be extended in two directions.
+First, there is a practical need to consider a linear DAR model with different orders for the conditional location and scale components.
+The proposed robust inference tools can be adapted to such an extension using a self-weighting approach.
+Second, the linear DAR model can be generalized to a vector form to jointly model multivariate time series.
+In the framework of a vector linear DAR model, it would be interesting to investigate whether the good properties of robust inference can be preserved.
 We leave these topics for future research.